ChrisChan1117/Synchronise-Backend-Express/README.md

 ## Introduction
 Synchronise is an integration backend as a service created by [Thibaut Rey](https://www.twitter.com/thibautrey).
 It helps you connect web services to your app, without having to configure everything yourself or even maintain a server.
 It simplifies the integration process by standardising any APIs, and turning them into objects called "Components".
 Components can be combined together in a "Workflow" to create more complex actions.
 Steps after steps you can create very powerful Workflows that will save you time and money.

 Imagine a "Workflow" that "registers a user on your database", "send an email with mailgun" and "create a customer account on stripe", all that without having to write a single line of code.

-The entire codebase is provided as is under the MIT licence (except the database containing sensitive data of existing customers).
+The entire codebase is provided as is, under the MIT licence except the database containing sensitive data of existing customers.
 This means you are free to copy, modify and distribute Synchronise however you want.
-Software should be shared and I am convinced that the work the community will achieve, will always surpass my own dedication to this platform.
+Software should be shared, and I am convinced the work the community will achieve, will always surpass my own dedication to this platform.

 Here are the 3 features available so far:
 ![Components on Synchronise](https://images.synchronise.io/githubImage2.png)